ZMH-SDUST/PhysScene/README.md

-# PhysScene: A Scene Graph Dataset for Structured and Functional Relations in Physical Experiments
+# PhysScene: PhysScene: A Scene Graph Dataset for Relational Modeling in Physics Experiments

 ## 📥 Download